Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 Mayo is a thick, cold sauce or dressing.
 The color of mayonnaise could be white, cream color, or pale yellow.
 It may range in texture from a light cream to a thick gel.

 Mayo sales have doubled since 2005.
-Last year, Americans bought approximately 177 million gallons of mayonnaise.
-To put that in perspective, that's enough mayonnaise to fill 268 Olympic size swimming pools or two-thirds of the Empire State Building.
+Americans purchase approximately 177 million gallons of mayonnaise every year.
+That's enough mayonnaise to fill 268 Olympic size swimming pools or two-thirds of the Empire State Building.

 Mayonnaise is a booming business even though people can make their own at home.
 Americans spend at least $2 billion on it every year.
-That's more than on any other condiment including ketchup.
+That's more than on any other condiment, including ketchup.
 Mayo is used on foods other than just sandwiches.
-It is included in pasta salad, chicken salad, tuna salad, devil eggs, potato salad, and sushi.
+It is included in pasta salad, chicken salad, tuna salad, salmon cakes, deviled eggs, potato salad, and sushi.

-It is hard to come to an agreement what mayonnaise is.
+It is hard to come to an agreement about how mayonnaise should be categorized.
 In this section, there are four different names for mayonnaise:

 According to Wikipedia:

-"Miracle Whip does not meet the minimum requirement of 65% vegetable oil to be labeled as mayonnaise as dictated by the U.S. Food and Drug Administration."
+"Miracle Whip does not meet the minimum requirement of 65 percent vegetable oil to be labeled as mayonnaise as dictated by the U.S. Food and Drug Administration."